djtech-dev/vault/README.md

 - Async I/O: All I/O operations will have an async equivalent, allowing for fully asynchronus managment of I/O tasks
 - Indexing DB: The new `IndexingEngine` class and the `vault-redis` package will allow to index files with names or tags instead of UUID and will allow for checksum testing.
-- Easy CLI: As other data storage platforms ship CLI tools to use with their service, we want to release a `vault-click` package to help developers ship custom CLI tools for their Vaults.

 We hope that at the end of the 1.x development cycle Vault will be a great solution for small to medium projects; for larger and more complex projects, check the milestones for the 2.0 development cycle.